pulumi/infrastructure-as-code-workshop/labs/02-app-arch/04-lambda-serverless.md

 export const url = site.url;
 ```

+> :white_check_mark: After these changes, your `index.ts` should [look like this](./04-lambda-serverless/step4.ts).

 Notice this definition references the code stored in `handler/index.js` file through the use of an "asset" &mdash; a mechanism for packaging up files and directories for use by your infrastructure.
 At the end, your API's base URL will be printed out.

-> :white_check_mark: After completing this step, your `index.ts` file should [look like this](./code/step4.ts).

 ## Step 5 &mdash; Deploy Everything